bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 These levels of identification can be provided in a number of combinations.
-For example, a service may offer anonymous tagging by default which can be upgraded to user tagging or it may support tagging out of the box (receiver) with no option to pair the device to an online user account.
+For example, a service may offer anonymous tagging by default which can be upgraded to user tagging or it may support tagging out of the box (client) with no option to pair the device to an online user account.
 These are the possible combinations:

 - Unidentified only
 - Unidentified upgradeable to user
-- Receiver only
+- Client only
-- Receiver upgradeable to user
+- Client upgradeable to user

+The client and user levels map directly to the equivalant levels of authentication offered within the EBU Cross Platform Authentication (CPA) specification.

 ### No identity